jvanasco/facebook_utils/README.md

 If no ratelimiting is set, it will return None.

-If facebook has set ratelimiting, it will convert the JSON-formatted string in the header into a python dict:
+If Facebook has set ratelimiting, it will convert the JSON-formatted string in the header into a python dict:

     print hub.last_response_ratelimited()